Pascal’s Triangle Formula with Examples

 Complexity Analysis

-The implementation has two loops.
-Each loop runs a maximum of “n” time, where “n” means the number of rows in the pascal triangle.
+The implementation uses two loops, each running a maximum of “n” times, where “n” is the number of rows in the triangle.
 So, the time complexity is O(n2), squared time.

-Regarding space complexity, we didn’t need any array to store.
-We just used one variable to keep the previous binomial coefficient.
-So, we just needed one extra space.
-The space complexity became O(1).
+Regarding space complexity, we do not need any array for storage.
+We only use one variable to keep the previous binomial coefficient, so we need just one extra space.
+The space complexity is therefore O(1).

 Application of Pascal’s Triangle

-Calculating Combinations: We’ve seen elements of Pascal’s triangle are equivalent to binomial coefficients.
-For example, if you have 6 balls and have been asked to choose 3 balls, it will be 6C3.
-Or, you can find the number in the 3rd element of the 6th Row from pascal’s triangle.
+Calculating Combinations: The elements of Pascal’s triangle correspond directly to binomial coefficients.
+For example, if you have 6 balls and want to choose 3, the answer is 6C3.
+You can find that value in the 3rd element of the 6th row of Pascal’s triangle.

 Interesting Facts About Pascal’s Triangle